 And if I don’t like the taste of tap water?

-If you want to drink tap water as a source of minerals but don’t like it’s taste, get a high quality water filter such as TAPP 1 that filters out more than 70 contaminants such as chlorine, heavy metals and pesticides, but leaves the minerals and a good taste.
+If you want to drink tap water as a source of minerals but don’t like it’s taste, get a high quality water filter such as EcoPro that filters out more than 100 contaminants such as chlorine, lead and other heavy metals, PFAS, Nitrates, microplastics and pesticides, but leaves the minerals and a good taste.